AlexxyQQ/Tkinter_calculator/README.md

 ## Calculations

 ### Exponent
-It can be used by pressing the multiplication <span style="font-family: 'Digital-7'; font-size: 50px; color: #6adbd9;">*</span>  button 2 times.
+It can be used by pressing the multiplication ``*`` button 2 times.

 <img src="https://i.imgur.com/OlfLyUF.gif" />

 ### Floor Division
-It can be used by pressing the division <span style="font-family: 'Digital-7'; font-size: 50px; color: #6adbd9;">÷</span>  button 2 times.
+It can be used by pressing the division ``÷``  button 2 times.
 <img src="https://i.imgur.com/Rle6VfK.gif" />

 ### Mod
-It can be used by pressing the division <span style="font-family: 'Digital-7'; font-size: 50px; color: #6adbd9;">M</span>  button
+It can be used by pressing the division ``M``  button.
 <img src="https://i.imgur.com/NyoGXSX.gif" />

 ### The calculator can perform all basic calculations as it uses python built-in- function ```eval()```to perform its calculations.
-Eval dynamically evaluate expressions from a string-based or compiled-code-based input.
-If you pass in a string to ```eval()```, then the function parses it, compiles it to bytecode, and evaluates it as a Python expression.
+Eval dynamically evaluates expressions from a string-based or compiled-code-based input.
+If you pass an operation in a string to ```eval()```, then the function parses it, compiles it to bytecode, and evaluates it as a Python expression.

 ## Future Goals
-The backspace function of the calculator is not as refined as I want it to be, so I am hoping to improve on it
+The backspace function of the calculator is not as refined as I want it to be, so I am hoping to improve on it.